JSudron/Nordic-Discovery-Project/testing/testing.md

 - The following issues were found when validating the HTML code, all issues were fixed.

 1.
-- Error: Stray end tag div.
+- `Error: Stray end tag div`
-- From line 38, column 4; to line 38, column 9
+- `From line 38, column 4; to line 38, column 9`

 2.
-- Error: End tag section seen, but there were open elements.
+- `Error: End tag section seen, but there were open elements`
-- From line 112, column 3; to line 112, column 12
+- `From line 112, column 3; to line 112, column 12`

 3.
-- Error: Unclosed element div.
+- `Error: Unclosed element div`
-- From line 80, column 5; to line 80, column 33
+- `From line 80, column 5; to line 80, column 33`

 ### Jigsaw W3